datmachine/datmachine-php/README.md

 ## Quickstart

-Refer to the [Quickstart guide](https://datmachine.co/getting_started) in the Balanced Documentation.
+Refer to the [Quickstart guide](https://datmachine.co/getting_started) in the Datmachine Documentation.

 ## Usage